silentorb/marloth-story/books/fairytale/part2.md

 everywhere reading the books!"

 "You keep saying things like that.
-Where are you getting all of these ideas about the Library from?
+Where are you getting all of these ideas from?
 And you speak like you know so much about me.
 How is that?"

 "Because you and the Library are in this book.
 It tells of how you were the leading expert in interpreting it."